 One week from tomorrow, step back and look where you are.
 If you see progress, any progress, give yourself an A.

 What other mistakes do we make with bird dogs?
-Our foundations article talks about the four biggest ones.
+Don’t Ruin Your Bird Dog (a guide to not screwing up your pup) talks about the four biggest ones.